RJonMshka/CS474Homework1/README.md

 ```

 ### ClassDefThatExtends(cName: String, superClass: SetExpression, classExpArgs: SetExpression*)
-The `ClassDefThatExtends` expression is used to create or define new classes similiar to `ClassDef`.
+The `ClassDefThatExtends` expression is used to create or define new classes similar to `ClassDef`.
 However, with this, you will have the ability to create a class by inheriting some other class. `className` represents the name of the class which will be stored in the binding environment.
 In the correct referencing environment, use can reference this class again with this `className`.
 And `superClass` will be the reference to the class which this class is going to inherit. `classExpArgs` are a Sequence of SetExpression representing Class members like Fields, Methods, Constructor, etc.

 Syntax/Code Example:
 ```